rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/shibboleth/_index.md

 >
 > If the certificate used by the OpenLDAP server is self-signed or not from a recognised certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
 You will have to paste in this certificate during the configuration so that Rancher is able to validate the certificate chain.

-### Configuring OpenLDAP
+### Configure OpenLDAP in Rancher

+Configure the settings for the OpenLDAP server, groups and users.
+For help filling out each field, refer to the [configuration reference.](../openldap-config)

+> Before you proceed with the configuration, please familiarise yourself with the concepts of [External Authentication Configuration and Principal Users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/#external-authentication-configuration-and-principal-users).

 1. Log into the Rancher UI using the initial local `admin` account.
 2. From the **Global** view, navigate to **Security** > **Authentication**
 3. Select **OpenLDAP**.
 The **Configure an OpenLDAP server** form will be displayed.

-Then configure the settings for the OpenLDAP server, groups and users.
-For help filling out each field, refer to the [configuration reference.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/openldap/openldap-config)

 # Troubleshooting